 The negotiations between the UK and the EU concerning the UK's withdrawal from the EU began on 19 June 2017 with an opening day of talks to agree the sequence, format and rhythm of those negotiations.

-The first full round of phase one UK-EU negotiations began in the week commencing 17 July, and the final fifth round will begin in the week commencing 9 October.
+The first full round of phase one UK-EU negotiations began in the week commencing 17 July, and the final fifth round began in the week commencing 9 October.

 Once phase one of negotiations has concluded, the UK Government hopes to move into a second phase of negotiation that will include discussion of the future UK-EU partnership, alongside any continued negotiation on phase one issues.
 Phase two will begin only when the EU27 (the other 27 countries of the EU) is satisfied that sufficient progress has been achieved on phase one issues.